kubedb/docs/docs/concepts/database-proxy/proxysql.md

 KubeDB allows providing a template for proxysql pod through `.spec.podTemplate`.
 KubeDB operator will pass the information provided in `.spec.podTemplate` to the StatefulSet created for ProxySQL.

-KubeDB accept following fields to set in `.spec.podTemplate:`
+KubeDB accept following fields to set in `.spec.podTemplate`:

 - metadata:
   - annotations (pod's annotation)